Plant of the month: January

 Habitat: Tropical grasslands

-The leaves can be brewed to make a tea.
-Aromatic oils in the leaves are used in perfumes and aromatherapy.
+The leaves can also be brewed to make a tea and aromatic oils in the leaves are used in perfumes and aromatherapy.

-It is also used as an insect repellent- especially mosquitos and is known as citronella.
+It is also used as repellent against mosquitos and other insects, known as citronella.
 It likes a warm, sunny position in a well-drained soil and will not survive big freezes.
 Propagation is usually by division in the spring.